polkafoundry/polkadocs/docs/guide/README.md

 ### Call contract methods

-On page load, we need to query `SimpleStore` for current value and display it onscreen.
-To do this, let's add a call to constract's `value` (it is a contract's field, but we'll need to 'call' it as if it is a method).
+On page load, we need to query `SimpleStore` for its current value and display it onscreen.
+To do this, let's add a call to constract's `value` (it is a contract's field, but we'll need to 'call' the fields as if they are methods).

 How do you call a contract method?
 First, obtain a reference to it, then invoke either `callPure`, `call`, or `send` depending on whether it is a `@pure`, `@view`, or `@transaction` method, respectively.